Posts

 Image

-In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the flooring.
+In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the floor coverings.
 T his 4th post in the series starts from around 2.5 million years ago which, in geological terms, is a distance from the present day no greater than the gaps in a country bus timetable.
 Effectively this is the ice ages and their legacy.
 It has always been the case that the constant and radical changes to the landscape and the climate over millions of years, made it hard to for a simple punter like me. to sift out simple cause and effect relationships.
 Now, as get closer to the present, the increasing amount of fine grained detail available makes it even harder to simplify the story.
 So i f any professional paleogeologists are reading this, for the sake of your mental health, stop now.
 At the point when when we left the last post, what is now South East England was still connected to Europe.
-The map below will give you some idea.
-Southern Eng
+T...

 Deep Past 2.
 Coming Up For Air